The first images from NASA's new space telescope show how it's coming into focus

 Nonetheless, Feinberg recalls that when he went home a few days after seeing those initial images, his wife said it was the first time she had seen him smiling since December.
 "We're all feeling energized by all this," he says.

-The James Webb Space Telescope, which launched on Christmas Day, has been in the works for decades, and was so over budget and so delayed that at one point, lawmakers in Congress tried to kill it.
-The telescope is so big it had to be folded up to fit inside a rocket, and then unfurled itself out in space.
+The James Webb Space Telescope, which launched on Christmas Day, has been in the works for decades and was so over budget and so delayed that at one point, lawmakers in Congress tried to kill it.
+The telescope is so big that it had to be folded up to fit inside a rocket and then it unfurled itself out in space.
 The three-story-tall observatory is now parked in a special orbit around the sun that keeps it about a million miles away from Earth.

-Marshall Perrin, Webb deputy telescope scientist at the Space Telescope Science Institute in Baltimore, says that the mirrors' separate depictions of a single star showed up pretty close together in images taken with the camera, suggesting that the mirrors are already aligned reasonably well.
+Marshall Perrin, Webb deputy telescope scientist at the Space Telescope Science Institute, says that the mirrors' separate depictions of a single star showed up pretty close together in images taken with the camera, suggesting that the mirrors are already aligned reasonably well.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.